spatha0011/spatha_vsd-hdp/Day5/README.md

 Explanation:

--DPRE_SYNTH_SIM: Defines the PRE_SYNTH_SIM macro for conditional compilation in the testbench.
+- DPRE_SYNTH_SIM: Defines the PRE_SYNTH_SIM macro for conditional compilation in the testbench.
-The resulting pre_synth_sim.vcd file can be viewed in GTKWave.
+- The resulting pre_synth_sim.vcd file can be viewed in GTKWave.

+#### Viewing Waveform in GTKWave
+After running the simulation, open the VCD file in GTKWave: gtkwave output/pre_synth_sim/pre_synth_sim.vcd